Landlord Tips & Tricks

 Landlords should be aware of their legal obligations to tenants and take steps to fulfill them in order to avoid potential legal issues and maintain positive relationships with their tenants.
 This includes being proactive in addressing repairs, correcting safety hazards, providing essential services, and complying with fair housing laws and building codes.

-Landlords should also be aware that tenants may have legal remedies available to them if they believe the landlord is being negligent, such as withholding rent, making repairs and deducting the cost from the rent, or terminating the lease.
+Landlords should also be aware that tenants may have legal remedies available to them if they believe the landlord is being negligent, such as withholding rent, making repairs and deducting the cost from the rent, terminating the lease, or pursuing a claim for damages.

 It's also important to remember the potential financial consequences of negligence.
 In addition to legal fees and settlements, landlords may also be responsible for paying for repairs and any resulting damages caused by their negligence.
 This can add up to a significant financial burden and may even result in the landlord losing the property.